pavankumar1909/OTA_Firmware_update_ESP32-S3/design.md

 - **MQTT Disconnection**: Implements a non-blocking reconnection mechanism.
 - **Firmware Download Failure**: Logs error and notifies via MQTT.
 - **OTA Failure**: Rolls back to previous firmware.

-## Future Improvements
-- Implementing secure firmware updates with encryption.
-- Adding TLS authentication for MQTT and HTTP connections.
-- Storing logs in an external memory for debugging.

-This document provides an overview of the system design.
-Developers can refer to the source code and README for further details.